 do.
 If there is any message to repeat week after week (and the need for weekly sermons is

-seriously questioned), it must be centered on Christ, the One who is preeminent and first and
+seriously questioned), it must be centered on Jesus, the One who is preeminent and first and last

-last in all things, that is, on the all of God.
-Anything less than this will only lead to a people being
+in all things, that is, on the all of God.
+Anything less than this will only lead to a people being filled

-filled with a mental knowledge about Christian things, including a mental knowledge of a mostly
+with a mental knowledge about Christian things, including a mental knowledge of a mostly moral

-historical Christ, as they are fed by professional preachers who have a mental understanding that
+and historic Jesus, as they are fed by professional preachers who have a mental understanding

-they gleaned from their seminary studies but not necessarily from real life experiences in union
+that they gleaned from their seminary studies, but not necessarily from real life experiences in

 certificate is not proof the person lives in daily union with or even knows the Lord Jesus.